 Police: Man killed in brawl outside Philly cheesesteak spot

-A man was killed Thursday after he was beaten with a trash can lid and pummeled during a brawl outside of a famed cheesesteak restaurant, Philadelphia police said.
+A man was killed Thursday after he was beaten with a trash can lid and pummeled during a brawl outside a famous Philadelphia cheesesteak restaurant, police said.

 The 28-year-old was fatally beaten and two other people were injured in the fight before the suspects fled in an SUV, police said.
-According to police, the injured were in stable condition.
+According to police, the injured were stable.

 Alcohol may have played a role in the brawl, police said.